albertoZurini/Online-MNIST/README.md

 # How to run

-After you have installed all required libraries, enable the environment and run the main script
+After you have installed the environment, enable it:

-source activate webDL
+'source activate webDL'

-python main.py
+and run the main script:

+'python main.py'

 Then open your browser and go to http://127.0.0.1:5000